tldr: we built a new state of the art people search.

 "geo_type": "city"

-Role-based discovery: Since there's no single correct answer, we use an LLM judge.
+For role based discovery, an LLM judge is used given there is no single correct answer.
 For each result, we fetch the page content and verify whether it matches the query criteria.
-A search for "senior software engineer in SF" that returns 9 matching profiles and 1 person in San Diego scores 90%.
+A search for "senior software engineer in SF" for example returns 9 matching profiles and 1 person in San Diego scores 90%.